Monteverde Cloud Forest Reserve: 1970s: Mounting conservation efforts

-In 1975, 431 visitors came to the budding preserve, most of the scientists and bird watchers.
-Two years later, there still was no lodging available for visitors to the community, but Mrs. Wood, a local Quaker, started a small bed-and-breakfast in her own home, where occasional visitors would stay overnight.
+In 1975, 431 visitors came to the budding preserve, most of them scientists and bird watchers.
+Two years later, there still was no lodging available for visitors to the community, but Wood, a local Quaker, started a small bed-and-breakfast in her own home, where occasional visitors would stay overnight.

-The 1980s, First Days of Tourism
+1980s: First days of tourism

 The number of foreign visitors increased from 2,700 in 1980 to more than 40,000 in 1991.
-The preserve increased in size during these years, but its best-known endemic species, the Golden Toad, as well as 40% of Monteverde's amphibian population became extinct, due to a deadly fungal pandemic Chytridiomycosis.
+The preserve increased in size during these years, but its best-known endemic species, the golden toad, as well as 40% of Monteverde's amphibian population became extinct, due to a deadly fungal pandemic chytridiomycosis.

-The 1990s through Today
+1990s–present

-Currently the Reserve is visited by more than 70,000 people each year, who are eager to get to know the biodiversity found within.
+Currently the Reserve is visited by more than 70,000 people each year.

 Biology

 Flora

 Epiphytes, which make up 29% of the flora with 878 species, are the richest life form among species of flora in Monteverde.
 The Monteverde region is also known as the site with the largest number of orchids in the world.
 The total number of known species surpasses 500, and of these, 34 species discovered in the Reserve were new to science at the time of their discovery.